jonathanschilling/fftw_tutorial/README.md

 of above equation and two such DFts have to be added together to arrive at the true two-dimensional DFT with the Fourier kernel as on the left-hand side of above equation.

-In the following, two examples are presented, namely a mixed even-odd transform and an example with two equal transforms.
+In the following, two examples are presented.
+First, a mixed `r2r` DFT with `REDFT10` in the first dimension and `RODFT10` in the second dimension is computed.
+Second, a true two-dimensional DFT in computed using two FFTW calls.

 #### 2D REDFT10+RODFT10